SauloSilva/sinatra-active-model-serializers/README.md

 #### serializers_path

-By default this attribute is set up to look for the serializers from your project in "* app / serializers *".
-Whether you have a different environment you can set up by inserting the path of the string, eg.
+By default, path is `app/serializers`.
+If you need a different path you can set your path, eg.

 ```ruby
 set :serializers_path, './whatever_path/serializers'
 ```

-or not to automatically requires
+or you can disable auto require

 ```ruby
 set :serializers_path, false